hdser/pathfinder-docs/theoretical-background/ford-fulkerson-algorithm.md

 1. **Augmenting Path**: A path from the source to the sink in the residual graph along which more flow can be pushed.

 2. **Residual Graph**: A graph that represents the remaining capacity on each edge after some flow has been pushed through the network.
+It includes both forward edges (with remaining capacity) and backward edges (allowing flow cancellation).

 3. **Residual Capacity**: The additional amount of flow that can be pushed along an edge in the residual graph.
+For forward edges, it's the unused capacity; for backward edges, it's the amount of flow that can be cancelled.

 ## Algorithm Steps